MiguelLoureiro98/timecave/docs/API_ref/validation_methods/index.md

 # Validation methods

 This subpackage contains all the model validation methods provided by this package.
-When importing a validation method, make sure you specify [be sure to specify] the correct module, like so:
+When importing a validation method, be sure to specify the correct module, like so:

 ``` py
 from timecave.validation_methods.OOS import Holdout